Support to the international community

 If you know of other projects with this purpose at UFSC, please inform us at direcao.sinter@contato.ufsc.br.

-SINTER Projects and Programs
+Projects and Programs coordinated or supported by SINTER

 Project Description Contact info